 Bacteria in your digestive system can feed on sugar and refined carbohydrates and create issues.

 If you want to heal your gut health, it’s important to change your diet.

 Cutting out sugar and refined carbohydrates is the first step to strengthening your gut health.
 You’ll reduce yeast growth in the gut and other unpleasant issues.

-Your digestive system needs fiber to function properly.
-Using natural sources of fiber usually works the best.
-Nuts, vegetables, beans, and whole grains have the fiber you need.
+Your digestive system needs fibre to function properly.
+Using natural sources of fibre usually works the best.
+Nuts, vegetables, beans, and whole grains have the fibre you need.

 Your gut may be lacking the necessary enzymes to digest your food effectively.
 Your doctor or pharmacy can recommend supplements that help restore your enzymes.